-In the UK, brokers are regulated by the Financial Services Authority.
+In the UK, brokers are regulated by the Financial Conduct Authority (FCA).
 In other countries, there is a specific regulator responsible for forex brokers.
 Any platform should have a legal indication of being regulated by such an authority, in the interest of protecting your deposit.

 Forex brokers will offer a variety of leverage amounts depending on the broker, such as 50:1 or 200:1.
 The ability to select the leverage a trader desires enable better control of risk.

 A broker that uses commissions may charge a specified percentage of the spread, the difference between the bid and ask price of the forex pair.